onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-19624
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF, when leveraging JSON for events, **MUST** encode and serialize content delivered to ONAP using JSON (RFC 7159) plain text format.
+    The VNF or PNF, when leveraging JSON for events, **MUST** encode and serialize content delivered to ONAP using JSON (RFC 7159) plain text format.
     High-volume data is to be encoded and serialized using `Avro <http://avro.apache.org/>`_, where the Avro data